The Bells (1931 film)

-The Bells is a 1931 British drama film directed by Harcourt Templeman and Oscar Werndorff and starring Donald Calthrop, Jane Welsh, and Edward Sinclair.
+The Bells is a 1931 British drama film directed by Harcourt Templeman and Oscar Werndorff and starring Donald Calthrop, Jane Welsh and Edward Sinclair.
+It was written by C.H.
+Dand based on the 1867 play Le Juif Polonais by Alexandre Chatrian and Emile Erckmann, and the 1871 English translation The Bells by Leopold Lewis.

 The film was originally released with the only film score written by Gustav Holst.
-It was based on the play Le Juif Polonais by Alexandre Chatrian and Emile Erckmann, and the English version, The Bells by Leopold Lewis.

 Plot

 Mathias, an Alsatian innkeeper, murders a rich Pole staying at his inn.
 His conscience will not let him rest, and the Pole's spirit drives him nearly mad.

 The victim's brother calls for an inquest and brings a sideshow hypnotist, who is supposed to read minds.
 Mathias, as burgomaster, is called upon to conduct the inquest but, under the intuitive eye of the hypnotist, cannot endure the torment of his own conscience.